 - To shape Manitoba’s future by expanding knowledge, sharing stories, and encouraging discovery

 - To preserve the heritage of Manitoba for present and future generations;

 - To seek, acquire, and share knowledge of Manitoba’s history, culture and natural world with Manitobans and others; and

 - To inspire personal discovery, appreciation, and understanding of Manitoba, the world, and our universe.

-Three core competencies underlie The Manitoba Museum’s mission.
-Together they form a tightly integrated and interdependent trilogy of actions supported by a commitment to innovation and strong financial management:
+Four core competencies underlie the Manitoba Museum’s mission.
+Together they form a tightly integrated and interdependent cultural offering, supported by a commitment to innovation and strong financial management:

-- To preserve and develop the collection for the ongoing critical evolution of what we do at TMM, providing assurance that what we have and learn will be passed down to future generations;
+- Collections – to preserve, develop, and provide access to Manitoba collections, with the assurance that what we have gathered will be passed down to future generations;

 - Exhibitions – to develop, host and tour exhibitions, showcasing a wide spectrum of cultural and scientific assets; and

 - Public Engagement – to inspire discovery and engage our visitors in lifelong learning.